klee/klee-web/README.md

 To run a file inside the container:

-(This isn't 100% correct will edit it shortly but still useful for now)

     sudo docker run -it -v PATH_TO_FILE:/code IMAGE bash llvm-gcc -I /src/klee/include --emit-llvm -c -g /code/FILE.c klee FILE.o